 The problem of air pollution in China continues to reach new heights.
 To combat the problem in any real way stringent regulation is needed.
 A new paper from Columbia University’s Earth Institute finds that this can be done without hurting job creation.

-assessment of environmental health
+assessment of environmental health Archives - State of the Planet

 Ten years ago, hydraulic fracturing barely existed.
 Today 45,000 fracked wells produce natural gas, providing energy for millions of homes and businesses, and nearly a quarter of the nation’s electricity.
 But scientists are far behind in understanding how this boom affects people near wells.
 Geochemists Beizhan Yan and James Ross of Columbia University’s Lamont-Doherty Earth Observatory are trying to fill in this gap.